Skip to Main Content

 Lien Process

 The Medi-Cal beneficiary or personal representative is required by law to report an action or claim in writing to DHCS pursuant to Welfare and Institutions (W&I) Code Section 14124.70 et seq.
-Notifications must be submitted online or by mail within 30 days of filing an action or claim, and MUST include the following pursuant to W&I Code Section14124.73(c):
+Notifications must be submitted to the online case notification webpage or by mail within 30 days of filing an action or claim, and MUST include the following pursuant to W&I Code Section14124.73(c):

 (1) The date of the Medi-Cal beneficiary’s injury,